 Renner Brenner ParkManaged by City of Riverside

-- Shelter House- Covered park shelter house with a capacity of 100 people.
-Facility features several picnic tables, a large grill and electrical outlets.
+- Large Shelter- Covered shelter with 4 picnic tables, a large grill and electrical outlets.

-- Small Shelter - Covered shelter house with a capacity of 35 people.
-Facility features one picnic table, a small grill and electrical outlets.
+- Small Shelter - Covered shelter with 4 picnic tables, a small grill and electrical outlets.

 The park also features a prehistoric archaeological site which became registered on the National Register of Historic Places in 1969.